sigstore/sigstore-python/.github/pull_request_template.md

 #### Release Note
 <!--
-Add a release note for each of the following conditions:
+Add a release note for each of the following conditions in CHANGELOG.md:

 * Config changes (additions, deletions, updates)
 * API additions—new endpoint, new response fields, or newly accepted request parameters